MichalLytek/type-graphql/README.md

 So, as we have the base of our recipe related types, let's create a resolver!

-We will start by creating a class with apropiate decorator:
+We will start by creating a class with appropriate decorator:
 ```ts
 @Resolver(objectType => Recipe)
 export class RecipeResolver {